wsdookadr/matchgrowth/README.md

 Its primary use case is [analyzing time or space growth rates](https://en.wikipedia.org/wiki/Analysis_of_algorithms#Growth_rate_analysis_of_other_resources) of various algorithms, but it can also be used on data coming from physical measurements.

+Note: The computed matches only give an approximation, which depending on the number of data points and the noise in the data might be completely different from the actual growth rate(that would be determined through [more rigorous analysis](https://en.wikipedia.org/wiki/Analysis_of_algorithms)).

 Install
 =======